NequZ/FiveM-UCP_Panel-OUTDATED/README.md

+# OUTDATED
+# I am currently working on a new One.
+I will no longer Update the Panel

 # FiveM-UCP_Panel

 # I created that Panel to learn PHP, the Code is really messy to be honest.
 And there are a lot of things which can be done better.
 Feel free to use it as a template or snippet or whatever.
 Please have mercy.
 My frontend creativity is on the level of a monkey